ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

-sudo useradd foouser        - create new user with home dir sudo passwd foouser         - change any users password, seems to bypass strength rules passwd                      - change your password sudo useradd foouser foogroup    - add existing user to new group sudo useradd foosuer sudo       - will properly add user to group sudo and some others, for sudo access
+sudo useradd foouser        - create new user with home dir sudo passwd foouser         - change any users password, seems to bypass strength rules passwd                      - change your password sudo usermod -a -G foogroup foouser  - add foouser to group foogroup sudo useradd foosuer sudo       - will properly add user to group sudo and some others, for sudo access